-Bromine is not only occurring in experimental medicinal substances.
-Some drugs that have been tested and approved for pharmacological use also contain this element in their structure.
-Compared to other halogens, such as chlorine or fluorine, bromine is not as widely found.
-However, the range of pharmacological groups is quite wide.
+Bromine is not limited to experimental medicinal substances, in fact some drugs that have already been tested and approved for pharmacological use contain this element in their structure.
+Compared to other halogens, such as chlorine or fluorine, bromine is not as widely found, however that said, the range of pharmacological groups containing it is quite wide.
 We can find drugs with this element in the following medications (Figure 4):